KrasniKot/holbertonschool-machine_learning/math/linear_algebra/README.md

 - You can assume that `mat1` and `mat2` are never empty

 ### 13. Cat's Got Your Tongue:
-Write a function def np_cat(mat1, mat2, axis=0) that concatenates two matrices along a specific axis:
+Write a function `def np_cat(mat1, mat2, axis=0)` that concatenates two matrices along a specific axis:

-You can assume that mat1 and mat2 can be interpreted as numpy.ndarrays You must return a new numpy.ndarray
+- You can assume that `mat1` and `mat2` can be interpreted as `numpy.ndarray`s
+- You must return a new `numpy.ndarray`
+- You are not allowed to use any loops or conditional statements
+- You may use: `import numpy as np`
+- You can assume that `mat1` and `mat2` are never empty

+### 14. Saddle Up:
+Write a function def `np_matmul(mat1, mat2):` that performs matrix multiplication:
+- You can assume that `mat1` and `mat2` are `numpy.ndarray`s
-You are not allowed to use any loops or conditional statements You may use: import numpy as np
+- You are not allowed to use any loops or conditional statements
+- You may use: `import numpy as np`
-You can assume that mat1 and mat2 are never empty
+- You can assume that `mat1` and `mat2` are never empty